lsst/LDM-493/_formats.rst

 Citeable content
 """"""""""""""""

-Since user documentation is the most detailed documentation of implemented DM products (thanks to its proximity to the code), user documentation should be an ideal scientific reference.
+Since user documentation is the most detailed documentation of implemented DM products (thanks to its proximity to the code), user documentation is likely the most useful scientific reference.
 As described above, user guides are implemented as assemblies of self-contained topics.
 The individual topic (a page at a single URL) is therefore the most precise citeable entity.
 Citations to a user guide, in general, do not help a reader find the relevant information.